waterstone15/flame-lib/README.md

 ```javascript
 var jane = await Person.get('id').read();
 // => { first_name: 'Jane', first_name: 'Doe', full_name: 'Jane Doe' }
 ```

 ### Get All
+Get All fetches a list of documents from firestore in parallel.
+Assume document order is not stable.

 * The first argument is a list of document IDs.
 * The second argument is a list of fields to include.

 ```javascript
 var people = await Person.getAll([ 'id', 'id', '...' ]).read();
 // => [{ first_name: 'Jane', first_name: 'Doe', full_name: 'Jane Doe' }, ...]
 ```

 ### Find

+Find is used to query for a single document in Firestore.
+If more than one document is found, `find` will return null.

 * The first argument is an array of constraints.
 * The second argument is a list of fields to include.